FREQUENTLY ASKED QUESTIONS

 If my child's school gets "shut down" due to Covid-19, can we decide to switch to OVA at that time?

-No, any in-district transfer requests must be initiated by August 17th.
+No, any in-district transfer requests must be completed during the established transfer window.

 Is OVA equipped to handle the needs of special education students?